$2 per vehicle. Up to 8 people per vehicle. Rentals are extra.

 Prior to its 1982 opening, Lettuce Lake Park was used primarily for cattle grazing, hunting, and fishing.
 Today, this 240-acre site has proven to be one of the most successful parks in the County, with well over one million visitors annually.
 More than half of the park’s property lies in the natural floodplain of the Hillsborough River, consisting of a hardwood swamp forest, which provides a natural storage reservoir for floodwater and improves water quality.
 The remainder of the park consists of hardwood hammocks and pine flatwoods plant communities.

-After completing their nature tours, visitors can return to their campsites and access the park’s wooded ADA accessible picnic areas and shelters, as well as picnic tables, restrooms, recycling bins, and barbecue grills.
+After completing their nature tours, visitors can access the park’s wooded ADA accessible picnic areas and shelters, as well as picnic tables, restrooms, recycling bins, and barbecue grills.

 The hike scheduled for Sat.
 Dec.
 10 is cancelled.
 The hikes scheduled for Dec.
 11, 17, and 18 are still going on as planned.